 - Shrimp Scampi: You may love it, but your doggy’s body won’t!
 This can really cause a stomach upset and even vomiting in your doggy!

-- Heavy Salt in Shrimp: Did you know that heavy amounts of salt in the shrimp are bad for your dog!?
+- Heavily salted Shrimp: Did you know that heavy amounts of salt in the shrimp are bad for your dog!?
 This is because it can cause problems like dehydration and high blood pressure.

 - Garlic and Onions: Whatever you do, do NOT feed your doggy shrimp cooked with Garlic and onions.
 You may love them, but they’re actually toxic for your doggy friend’s body!